gambitph/Stackable/readme.txt

 == Changelog ==

+= new =
+* Fixed: Editing Default Blocks now work when the Classic Editor plugin is activated

 = 3.3.5 =
 * New: Updated Stackable logos to the new one
 * Fixed: Font family picker cannot be clicked